afshinrahmati/Algorithm/README.md

 5) Build compilers(syntax checking)

 # ARRAY
-array is liner datastructer that can hold elements and arrange them and it uses  contiguous<> memory space to store elements and
+array is liner datastructer that can hold elements and arrange them and it uses  contiguous<contious> memory space to store elements and in array we can directly access any element

+# HASH-TABLE<HASH_MAP>
+hash tables are specialized data structure that alows fast access to data based on a key it works by using a hash function to compute an index(called hash code) in to an array that where the desired value can be store or found. hash tables are very fast